Gary-Burke/quizmaster/README.md

 **User Flow**
 1. User opens the app → Sees the rules and categories listed.
+2. Program asks user for his name → User inputs name into the input field
-2. User selects a category → Inputs number to chooses category.
+3. Program asks user to choose a category → User inputs number to chooses category.
 3. Program gets the corresponding worksheet from Google Sheets for the quiz.
-3. Program asks user for his name → User inputs name into the input field
 4. User sees start game message → The user name, selected category and total number of questions are displayed
 5. User sees first question → User supplies answer
 6. User gets feedback → Asnwer was correct or incorrect
 7. User gets feedback → If answer was incorrect, then correct answer is displayed
 8. User sees next question → Game repeats until all questions have been cycled through
 9. App informs user that the game is over and how many answers he got correct.
+10. Program asks user if he wants to play again →
+→ No → Program ends game and clears terminal
+→ Yes → Program starts new game

 ### Features